msanden/Quiz-Board/README.md

 values.
 (For example, the values 9, 4 & 3 cannot form a triangle.)

 ## USER STORY
-A user enters the length values of the three sides of their triangle.
-Upon submitting their values, the application should output what type of triangle the values will produce, whether an isosceles, equilateral, scalene or NO triangle at all.
+* A user sees the multi-choice questions when the website loads.
+Correct choices are weighted.
+* A user can select their answer from the webpage.
+* A user can submit their answers when they are done taking the quiz.
+* A user can get their score after submitting their answers on the website.
 ## Technologies Used
 JavaScript
 ### License